Basile-Terv/Bayesian_model_comparison/README.md

                  --chk_path=<path to save the checkpoints> \
                  --result_folder=<path to save the results>
 ```
+We have set the default values of the flags of these 4 scripts so that you can simply run python logml_<dataset>_<models>.py to train on the full dataset.

+Then, you can rerun those scripts only on 80% of the train set by modifying inside the script the trainset and testset, and setting --chk_path="checkpoint/cifar10/subset/cnns" for cnns and --chk_path="checkpoint/cifar10/subset/resnets" for resnets.

+Remark, We have trained all these models on a NVIDIA RTX A5000 with 24GB of GPU RAM.
+Training so many models for 250 epochs each takes about a day.

-The same code can be run to train the models with 80% of the data, then compute the conditional marginal likelihood as follows:
+Then, once we have trained (with all or with 80% of the data) all our models, we can compute the conditional marginal likelihood, MAP Test Accuracy, BMA Test Accuracy, MAP Test Log-Likelihood and BMA Test Log-Likelihood as follows:

 ```bash
 python logcml_<dataset>_<models>.py --prior_prec_init=<weight decay parameter> \